userwiths/UnrealCourseProject/README.md

 	the item array is found within the Actor, all spawnable Items are a child class of Item.
 6. If you have enabled the VaREST plug-in after pressing K in the top-left corner you will see a value taken from a public JSON-API service.

-Other info:
+Other info
 !!!
 The Torch (Fire Emitter, from spawner) is required in order to damage NPC's.
 !!!
-In order to open the door you must have taken a given amount of items from those spawned by the spawner The Fuel (Red Barrel) "burns" the door the fastest.
+In order to open the door you must have taken a given amount of items from those spawned by the spawner
+	        The Fuel (Red Barrel) "burns" the door the fastest.
 	        The Wood (A Log) is the second in place
 	        The Match gives the lowest percentage of them all.
 The player is for now immortal despite showing decreasing health.
 The player has a wider hit box than the NPCs for easier testing.
 The NPC's with Torches (Fire Emitter) inflict double damage on the player than those who don't.

 Needless references:
 Windows Git Error:	https://github.com/git-lfs/git-lfs/issues/2434